brendanvinson/koa-regiment/README.md

  - Note: By default, the number of workers is set to the number of available CPUs.
 This module works just as well on small servers where the number of CPUs is 1.
 A new worker is spawned and the old one is replaced.
 The default for deadline is 15 seconds.
-HTTP-Cluster will wait this amount of time for the worker to die by itself and then forcefully kill it.
+Cluster will wait this amount of time for the worker to die by itself and then forcefully kill it.

 #### Thanks